Discover how CoHost can improve marketing performance

 What should your newsletter include?

-• Special Occasions: Your newsletter is a great place to let listeners know about and celebrate any recent success stories you’ve had.
+• Special occasions: Your newsletter is a great place to let listeners know about and celebrate any recent success stories you’ve had.
 These may include your podcast winning an award or your show announcing a live event of a personal milestone for the host(s) such as having a baby or getting married.
-These kinds of additions humanize the show and allow your audience to feel more connected and engaged.
+These additions humanize the show and allow your audience to feel more connected.

-Blogs are a great way to communicate with your listeners.
-When listening to a podcast, unfortunately, there is no place for listeners to really talk about the topic, engage with you directly or leave feedback (aside from listening app reviews).
+When listening to a podcast, unfortunately, there is no place for listeners to really talk about the topic, engage with you directly, or leave feedback (aside from podcast reviews).

 Blogs also serve the purpose of helping your podcast’s SEO.
 Blogs are much easier to discover in search engines, even though Google recently allowed podcasts to be more searchable.
 Still, your podcast won’t get the organic push you expect.